google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/add-breakpoints.markdown

   by inserting the `debugger` keyword in your code.
 * Conditional breakpoints are triggered when a specified condition is met (e.g. an `onclick` event is fired, an exception is uncaught, and so on).
-As a developer, you just enable a type of conditional breakpoint, and then Chrome DevTools automatically breaks whenever the specified condition is met.
+You enable these via the DevTools GUI, and then DevTools automatically breaks whenever the specified condition is met.

 Read on to learn how to create both types of breakpoints in Chrome DevTools.